How To Get Rid Of Fairy Knots In Natural Hair

 Using the right products and following some washing practices can work wonders!

 Finding fairy knots in natural hair is quite common.
-They may sound sweet and cute, but in reality, fairy knots are an absolute terror for wavy, curly, and kinky hair.
+While they may sound sweet and cute, in reality, fairy knots are an absolute terror for wavy, curly, and kinky hair.
 If you are wondering what they are, let us explain.
 Fairy knots develop in a single hair strand.
 If you run your finger across the length of the strand, you may notice a snag or a tangle – as if the strand is looped around itself.

 Fairy knots or trichonodosis can affect any hair type.
 However, it is prevalent in natural hair types and is mostly caused by improper combing or scratching.
 These single-strand knots can be annoying and, if ignored, may lead to bigger knots and tangles and cause hair breakage.
 You may feel the urge to trim the knots but wait.
 We have a better solution.
 Scroll down to learn hacks to get rid of fairy knots and ways to prevent them.